-The Federal Reserve also has revamped its approach to bank supervision substantially to expand the focus on macrofinancial risk.
+The Federal Reserve also has revamped its approach to bank supervision substantially to expand the focus on macrofinancial risks.
 Traditional bank supervisory tools are being used more intensively, and new tools have been developed.
 Bank capital stress tests are one well-known addition to our supervisory toolkit.
-Another is the augmentation of traditional microprudential supervisory efforts that analyze individual institutions with a wide-angle view of the banking industry.
+Another is the augmentation of traditional microprudential supervisory work that analyzes individual institutions with efforts that take a wide-angle view of the banking industry.
 Supervisors look to identify common trends across institutions and emerging concentrations of risks that might pose systemic threats to the financial system.
 This broad view also allows supervisors to better identify sound practices among firms and incorporate them into supervisory reviews and the feedback provided in them.

-The Federal Reserve has greatly expanded its surveillance efforts to financial markets outside of the traditional banking sector, such as the insurance industry and the financial market utilities.
-These more intense monitoring efforts are not confined to financial institutions per se, and reach a range of activities that might pose a potential threat to financial stability.
-For instance, staff members from the Chicago Fed are actively engaged in assessing the role of high-frequency computerized trading in securities and derivatives markets and issues that arise associated with it.
+The Federal Reserve also has greatly expanded its surveillance efforts to financial markets outside of the traditional banking sector, such as the insurance industry and financial market utilities.
+These efforts are not confined to financial institutions per se, and reach a range of activities that might pose a potential threat to financial stability.
+For instance, staff members from the Chicago Fed are actively engaged in assessing the role of high-frequency computerized trading in securities and derivatives markets and associated risks that might arise with it.